Sky to enter Britain's mobile market with Telefonica deal

-LONDON (Reuters) - Britain’s dominant pay-TV group Sky plans to launch a mobile service from 2016 through a deal with O2 owner Telefonica, ramping up pressure in the country’s already crowded communications market.
+LONDON (Reuters) - Britain’s dominant pay-TV group Sky SKY.L plans to launch a mobile service from 2016 through a deal with O2 owner Telefonica (TEF.MC), ramping up pressure in the country’s already crowded communications market.

 Sky, which raced to become the country’s second-largest provider of home broadband after entering the market seven years ago, will rent capacity on the O2 network to offer mobile voice and data services to all customers.